scindex/scindex/scindex.md

 ### Section: N04 - Source & Intermediate Distributions
 _Deliverables where the end-user is expected to compile, build, or integrate the software themselves, common for SDKs, embedded systems, and open-source projects._

+- **N0400**: Source & Intermediate Distributions Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Source & Intermediate Distributions section.

 - **N0410**: Source Code Archives
   - *Description*: The complete, uncompiled source code of a software project, compressed into a single archive file for distribution.
   - *Examples*: .tar.gz, .zip